Khudair Abdul Amir

 Khudair Abdul Amir (خضير عبد الأمير) (born 1934) is an Iraqi writer and novelist.
 His novel Rumuzun ʿAṣriya (Modern Symbols) was chosen by the Arab Writers Union in the 20th century among the best 100 Arabic novels.

 About the author

 Khudair Abdul Amir continued his secondary school studies in Baghdad.
 He published his first story in Al-Shaab newspaper in 1956.
 Also, he was employed in the department of imports, before moving to the ministry of communications.
-He also was a secretary for Al-Ṭaliʿa Magazine editorial from 1979-1984.
-He also was the magazine’s editorial board director in 1984-1990.
+He also was a secretary for Al-Ṭaliʿa Magazine editorial from 1979 to 1984.
+He also was the magazine's editorial board director in 1984–1990.
 In 1993, he was a proofreader in the department of general cultural affairs in Al-Aqlam magazine.
 Finally, he is a member of the Author and Writers Union in Iraq.